hermonochy/The-Solar-Trapper/Readme.md

 Closing works by releasing a weight with a servo arm.
 The potential energy of the weight moves the curtain via simple pulleys.
 The locking mechanism should, for convenience, move back into the original position after releasing the weight for starting the curtain closing operation.

-To start off, we split the jobs to each induvidual:
+To start off, we split the jobs into small parts, assigned to each induvidual:

 | Person | Job |
 | ---- | ------|